rajames/spark-template/README.md

 ## Structure
-In order to allow development without increased risk of merge conflicts as the Spark team keeps polishing their product, some effort has been invested in keeping all project-specific code out of the Spark repositories.
+In order to allow development without increased risk of merge conflicts as the Spark team keeps polishing the codebases, some effort has been invested in keeping all project-specific code out of the Spark repositories.

 Instead of integrating all source code within the core-firmware project one may now use the ```core-firmware/applications``` directory to store user files.
-The chances of source files causing conflicts with new Spark updates is smaller when using the ```core-firmware/applications``` directory because the Spark team and you will no longer be touching the same files in the pursuit of greatness.
+The chances of source files running into merge conflicts with new Spark updates are smaller when using the ```core-firmware/applications``` directory because the Spark team and you will no longer be touching the same files in the pursuit of greatness.

 Instead of working inside ```core-firmware/applications``` we decided to take it one step further, by trying not to touch the ```core-firmware``` project at